pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### 27.1.2 Values Integration

-The virtue stack is not a posterâ€”it's integrated into every workflow, decision, and interaction.
+The virtue stack is not a poster—it's integrated into every workflow, decision, and interaction.
 Here's how to embed each virtue into the daily operations of The Enterprise:

 #### Hiring Integration